thenameissubhan/DiscordRPC_SpyEye/README.md

 ## 🔒 Privacy & Safety
 - Only use on devices you own or have explicit permission to monitor
 - Not intended for covert monitoring
-- Secure all tokens and logs
-- Remote integration is always opt-in